asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/02-chapter-two.md

 "Any other interests?
 Clubs, organizations?"

 "He volunteered with Habitat for Humanity a few times a year.
 We both did.
 And he was on the board of the Omaha Chamber of Commerce, but that was more of a networking thing."
 She paused.
 "Mike wasn't complicated.
 He worked, played golf, watched football on Sundays.
 We traveled when we could—usually somewhere warm in February.
-This year we were planning Costa Rica."

-Matt let a moment pass.
+We were supposed to leave for Costa Rica next week."

+"What about his daily routine?"
+Matt asked.
+"Walk me through a typical day."

+Jennifer's eyes went distant, remembering.
+"He was usually up by six and at the office by seven-thirty.
+He liked to get in before anyone else, review listings, answer emails.
+Showings usually started around ten and went through the afternoon.
+He'd be home by six most nights unless he had an evening showing or a closing dinner."

+"Did he talk about his clients?
+Anyone who made him uncomfortable?"

+"Sometimes.
+There's always the occasional difficult buyer—someone who wants to lowball every offer, or wastes your time looking at houses they can't afford.
+But Mike was patient with them.
+He said everyone deserves to find the right home, even if they're annoying about it."

+Brandon spoke for the first time.
+"What about before real estate?
+What did Mike do in his twenties?"

+Jennifer looked at him.
+"He worked at his father's insurance agency for a few years after college.
+Hated it.
+That's why he got into real estate—wanted to do something different, build something of his own."

+"Where did he go to college?"

+"Creighton.
+Business degree.
+He was in a fraternity—Sigma Chi, I think.
+But he wasn't really the fraternity type.
+He joined for networking, stayed for a year, then focused on his studies."

+"Did he stay in touch with anyone from those days?
+College friends, fraternity brothers?"

+"A few.
+There's a group that gets together once a year for a golf weekend.
+Tom Braddock, Rich Stein, a couple others.
+But they're scattered across the country now.
+I can't imagine any of them—" She shook her head.
+"These are accountants and lawyers.
+Normal people."

+Matt made a note.
+College years, fraternity, father's business.
+Nothing that screamed motive, but they'd check anyway.

 "Mrs. Palmer, I have to ask some more personal questions.
 I apologize in advance."

 "I understand."